Flow 1: Initial Setup

 Evergreen icons outperformed color-only cues for every user.

-This project changed the way I approach complex systems.
-I realized that clarity, not control, is what allows trust to grow.
-By crafting a shared mental model instead of another interface, we helped thousands of organizations regain confidence and create a durable foundation for governance.
+This project changed how I approach complex systems.
+I learned that trust at scale does not come from adding more controls; it comes from making decisions easier to understand, explain, and repeat.
+By designing a shared mental model instead of just another interface, we helped thousands of organizations move through compliance with more confidence.